 Adler says that we all are a part of the larger community.

-The exciting part is that he doesn’t just talk about communities formed around common interests or regions.
+The exciting part is that he doesn’t just discuss communities formed around common interests or regions.

 He goes broader than that.